-- Consider what changes you can make to reduce your carbon footprint and make a commitment with your coworkers to do so.
-Check in with your coworkers regularly to make sure you are all meeting your goals.
+- Consider what changes you can make to reduce your carbon footprint and make a commitment with your family, neighbors, community, and coworkers to do so.
+Check in regularly with your partners in this effort to make sure you are all meeting your goals.
 A free carbon footprint calculator (such as those listed below) can help you determine the amount of carbon dioxide and other carbon compounds emitted due to your consumption of fossil fuel.

-- Determine your workplace's carbon footprint.
-Start with the office, plant, or store.
-Then consider how much travel is required as part of your doing business in the world.
-Convene a group to review what actions your company/organization can take to reduce consumption and emissions.
-Make recommendations to the appropriate decision-makers.
+- Determine your carbon footprint.
+Start at home, and see how many friends, neighbors and coworkers you can get involved.
+Then consider how much travel is required as part of your functioning in the world.
+Convene a family counsel, neighborhood group, or work group to review what actions you can take to reduce consumption and emissions.
+Make the necessary changes or recommendations to the appropriate decision-makers.
 Make sure the group follows up regularly to see how you are doing in meeting your goals.

 - Research the impact of global warming on the area in which you live and work.
+Visit Climate Central to find out how rising sea levels will impact your state.
 Find out what, if any, actions your local, state, and federal authorities are planning to address these problems.
 Consider how you believe a government of the people, by the people, and for the people should address these challenges.
 Get involved in advocating for the solutions you believe are fair, just, and a reflection of America’s core democratic values.